Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 ### Finishing the Application

-All the pieces are in place for our application, wejust created (manifest.yml, setup_script.sql and enricher_dash.py) and now we are going to actually deploy it in the next page, in a manual environment you would have to upload the files to the stage APPLICATION_STAGE and then run other commands from a SQL worksheet, but we are not covering that.
+All the pieces are in place for our application, we just created (manifest.yml, setup_script.sql and enricher_dash.py) and now we are going to actually deploy it in the next page, in a manual environment you would have to upload the files to the stage APPLICATION_STAGE and then run other commands from a SQL worksheet, but we are not covering that.

 <!-- ------------------------ -->
 ## Creating and Deploying the Application